Matrix / Layout Annotation

 5. Duplicate Detection and Resolution

-Two keys produce a duplicate when Math.round(center.y) and Math.round(center.x) yield the same values for both.
-This typically happens with:
+In the cluster pass, two keys produce a tentative collision when Math.round(center.y) and Math.round(center.x) yield the same values for both.
+Common causes include:

-- Keys that are very close together (e.g., ISO Enter occupying ~2 positions).
+- Keys very close together (e.g., ISO Enter spanning ~2 positions).

-- Unusual stagger values that cause centers to round to identical integers.
+- Unusual stagger values that align centers to the same integer.

 5.3 During Manual Drawing (canAddKeyToSequence)